Online Arbitration for Businesses Online Arbitration for People

 Laws vary from one country to another, from one state to another, and even between counties and towns within the same state or country.
 Every time a dispute crosses one of those boundaries (called "jurisdictions" in legal language), the issue of which laws to use becomes a problem and often times it becomes a trial within a trial.
 Even when the contract specifies the "choice of law", clever lawyers find a way to make it an issue either to create extra burden for the other party or so that local laws, more favorable to their client, can provide the technicality they need to win.

 Choice of law also presents an obstacle for arbitration service providers.
 In order to receive referrals from local court systems, they must provide arbitrators with knowledge of local laws.
-What that means is that the arbitration service must remain small and localized, or in the case of the American Arbitration Association, a large U.S. firm, they need to employ hundreds of lawyers across every city they wish to serve, thereby driving up the cost of arbitration to a point where it exceeds the financial reach of most individuals and small businesses.
-In order to serve the whole world, the cost would be astronomical.
+What that means is that the arbitration service must remain small and localized, or in the case of the larger brick and mortar abritation firms, they need to employ hundreds of lawyers across every city they wish to serve, thereby driving up the cost of arbitration to a point where it exceeds the financial reach of most individuals and small businesses.
+In order to serve the whole world, the cost would be extremely large.

-One reason net-ARB was formed was to break those jurisdictional and economic barriers.
-We did that by adopting a universal set of rules or criteria for deciding cases.
+One reason net-ARB was formed was to break those jurisdictional and economic barriers. net-ARB did that by adopting a universal set of rules or criteria for deciding cases.

-Arbitrators at net-ARB decide cases based solely on what they believe is fair.
+Arbitrators at net-ARB decide cases based on what they believe is fair.
 After all, isn't that what lawmakers attempt to do when they write laws?
+That does not mean that applicable laws are ignored.
+Law and regulations are taken into account whenever applicable.

 net-ARB's Arbitrator Guidelines: